coopbri/csci4611/dev/a3-earthquake/README.md

 ## Mode Toggle
 The earthquake data can be visualized as a plane (default) or as a sphere (globe).
 This mode can be changed by clicking the `Globe` button in the interactive GUI menu on the top left of the program.
 In globe mode, the earth rotates over time.

-_Note to TAs: Unfortunately, I did not have enough time to implement the linear interpolation between the two modes.
-I was able to get it working to an extent, but it was breaking other parts of the program._

 ## Playback Speed
 The earthquakes are rendered automatically as soon as the program is launched, but the speed of the visualization can be controlled by altering the `Playback Speed` slider in the middle of the menu.
 By default, this is at `50%`.